The photography industry is very dynamic and is very flexible in what all elements can be utilized during a photoshoot.

 Wedding photographers love white reflector as it doesn’t mess with the original light and provides very neutral and natural-looking light.

-Silver reflectors for photography can be the best companions for the beginners as they are the most useful.
+Silver photography reflectors can be the best companions for beginners as they are the most useful.
 These reflectors reflect the maximum amount of light.
 They are very useful in reflecting highlights and contrast and also work amazingly with lowlights.

 Another reason they are a great choice for beginners is that most beginners are afraid to use reflectors too close to the subject.
 But as the silver reflectors reflect most light out of the others it can be held further without compromising the results.

 We would suggest not to use it under the bright sunlight as it could expose too much of the light on your subject.

 Gold reflectors for photography are the best for outdoor portrait photography as they work beautifully with natural golden shades of the sun.
 However, it is not advised to use it with studio lights as they can create an overwhelming yellowish tone over your subject.
 And, it is the very reason you should be careful when working with them, but they can give you great results when used wisely.

 Black is used to doing pretty much the opposite of what reflectors do.
 As black easily absorbs light, it is used to reduce the effect of shiny reflections on the subject.
 It can also be used to create intentional shadows.

 Translucent reflectors are used to even out the spread of light, hence mostly used as the ‘light-diffusers’.

 The sizes of reflectors in photography depend upon the size of the subject as well as the amount of intended reflection required by the photographer.